restackio/examples-python/stripe-ai/README.md

-# Restack AI SDK - Get Started Example
+# Restack AI - Stripe Ai example

 This repository contains a an example on how restack can use langchain and the stripe ai sdk to create a product with a price and also create a payment link for it.